This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Quesadillas: Serve this guacamole with quesadillas.

-- Avocado Toast: This protein guacamole makes delicious avocado toast.
-Spread some of this guacamole over a piece of toasted bread.
-Then, top with your favorite toppings, such as sliced tomatoes and chopped cilantro, and enjoy!
+- Avocado Toast: It also makes delicious avocado toast.
+Spread some of this protein guacamole over a piece of toasted bread.
+Then, top with your favorite toppings, such as sliced tomatoes and chopped cilantro.

 This protein guacamole is best enjoyed fresh after making it.
 Store leftovers in an airtight container in the refrigerator and enjoy them within one day.